-Schools that will be administering the English Language Arts and Mathematics Tests on the computer should prepare to furnish scratch paper to their students for use when taking the tests.
-At the start of each test session the proctor should hand out scratch paper to each student testing with CBT.
-For the Grades 3-8 English Language Arts Tests, each student should be given one sheet of lined paper, such as loose leaf paper.
-For the Grades 3-8 Mathematics Tests, each student should be given two sheets of scratch paper: one sheet of lined or plain paper and one sheet of graph paper.
+Schools that will be administering the English Language Arts, Mathematics, and Science Tests on the computer should prepare to provide scratch paper to their students for use when taking the tests.
+At the start of each test session, the proctor should hand out scratch paper to each student testing with CBT.
+For the English Language Arts Tests and the Science Tests, each student should be given one sheet of lined paper, such as loose leaf paper.
+For the Mathematics Tests, each student should be given two sheets of scratch paper: one sheet of lined or plain paper and one sheet of graph paper.
 In addition, for all test sessions the proctor should have a further supply of scratch paper on hand to provide to students who request additional sheets during the test session.
-Students testing with CBT should also be advised that any work done on this scratch paper will not be counted.
+Students testing with CBT should also be advised that any work done on this scratch paper will not be scored.
 The scratch paper distributed to students testing with CBT must be collected at the end of the session, whether used or unused, and securely destroyed by the school.